 - 1. How do I know if I received a grant?
 What is my award amount?

 For General Program Support and Specific Cultural Projects, you will receive an e-mail from your program manager after the Governor has approved the budget for the fiscal year of the grant.
 They will notify you if your eligible grant was funded.

 For Fast Track Projects, you will know if you were funded after the panel meeting.
 The program manager will also confirm your grant award amount by e-mail.

 You can also check your award amount by logging into the online grant application system and selecting the application in question under My Proposals

 - 2. How do I get my contract?

 The Scope of Work is a summary of the programmatic activities that will be completed during the grant period and should include all of your Deliverables.
 The Deliverables are the tasks identified in the Scope of Work that must be completed in order to trigger the 2nd and all subsequent payments.
-For GPS, the budget on this form will be used to submit changes to the application budget if award amount is less than requested in the application.
+For GPS, the budget on this form will be used to submit changes to the application budget if the award amount is less than requested in the application.
 You will need to adjust your budget to match your award amount.
 Please consider simplifying your budget into fewer budget categories as this can be much easier to manage. remember you do not have to match funds in each line item; you must simply show the correct match amount in your totals.

 - 3. What is the Grant Award Agreement?